How Is Inflammation Driving My Symptoms?

 Most people do not associate their digestive issues with how they process the events and interactions in their present lives or with what they may have experienced in the past.

 The gut-brain connection is well documented.
 The emotion center in the brain is where cortisol is regulated.
-Cortisol has a very powerful effect upon the bacterial balance in the intestine which in turn affects the gut's ability to absorb the nutrients it needs.
+Cortisol has a very powerful effect in the intestinal environment, which in turn affects the gut's ability to absorb the nutrients it needs.

 Our clients experience restored gut balance and the health benefits of a digestive system working properly.